subhashis2204/AZ700Labs/ARM/readme.md

 **Note:** Enable **_Branch-to-Branch_** routing on the ARS.

 **Note:** We will peer the NVA with ARS.
-ARS will then push routes directly to the spoke VNets, so every VM in the spoke VNets will receive a default route pointing to the NVA.
+ARS will then push routes directly to the spoke VNets, so every VM in the spoke VNets will receive a custom route requiring all the traffic to pass through the NVA.
 No UDRs are required in the spoke VNets.
+Since, ARS uses BGP so if the NVA goes down then the custom routes will be removed automatically.

 ---

 ### Azure Spokes

 - Deploy Azure Linux VMs in each spoke VNet (Sales and Marketing) to represent departmental resources.
-- Ensure the spoke VNets are peered with the hub VNet and that **Gateway Transit** is enabled so routing can occur through the NVA.
+- Ensure the spoke VNets are peered with the hub VNet and that **allow remote vnets to use the ARS in the hub** is enabled so routing can be propagated to the spokes.

 ---